jeyabalajis/aws-certified-sa-pro-notes/docs/security/waf.md

 > If you want granular control over the protection that is added to your resources, AWS WAF alone is the right choice.
 If you want to use AWS WAF across accounts, accelerate your AWS WAF configuration, or automate protection of new resources, use Firewall Manager with AWS WAF.
 > Finally, if you own high visibility websites or are otherwise prone to frequent DDoS attacks, you should consider purchasing the additional features that Shield Advanced provides.

+## WAF Logging
+- You can enable logging to get detailed information about traffic that is analyzed by your web ACL.
+- Logged information includes the time that AWS WAF received a web request from your AWS resource, detailed information about the request, and details about the rules that the request matched.
+- You can send your logs to an Amazon CloudWatch Logs log group, an Amazon Simple Storage Service (Amazon S3) bucket, or an Amazon Kinesis Data Firehose.